Decoding Natural Images from EEG for Object Recognition

 \subsection{Temporal, Spatial, and Spectral Dynamics}

-Beyond the self-supervised framework, we try to demonstrate further that EEG can be used to decode images from our brain.
-We conducted a detailed analysis from the perspective of temporal, spatial, and spectral dynamics in Fig.~\ref{fig:2}.
+Beyond the self-supervised framework, we try to demonstrate the biological plausibility by resolving the visual processing of EEG signals.
+We conducted a detailed analysis from the temporal, spatial, and spectral dynamics perspective in Fig.~\ref{fig:2}.
 The topographies were first plotted with each 100 ms in Fig.~\ref{fig:2}(A) by averaging all training trials from the first subject.
 Visual masking \citep{keysers2002visual} would be alleviated because the data used were collected in many rapid series sequences.
-A clear response could be observed on the temporal cortex in 100-600 ms after the stimulus, although the 200 ms stimulus onset asynchrony still caused periodic responses on the occipital cortex.
+A clear response could be observed on the temporal cortex 100-600 ms after the onset, although the 200 ms stimulus onset asynchrony (SOA) still caused periodic responses on the occipital cortex.
 Besides, the parietal cortex also had a response after 100 ms. The phenomenon is consistent with the bottom-up hierarchy of visual system \citep{dicarlo2007untangling}, that the visual stimulus is processed sequentially by the V1, V2, V4 on the occipital cortex, and inferotemporal (IT) on the temporal cortex along the ventral stream for object recognition \citep{bao2020map}.

-We explored the active time range in three ways, incrementing forward, decrementing backward, and segmentation, as in Fig.~\ref{fig:2}(B).
-Data in the no concern range was set to zero.
+We explored the active time range in three ways: incrementing forward, decrementing backward, and segmentation, as in Fig.~\ref{fig:2}(B).
 It could be seen that the region of interest was in 100 to 600 ms. The average top-1 accuracy of [0, 1000] ms was 0.1\% lower than that of [100, 1000] ms without significance (\textit{p}\ \textgreater\ 0.05).
-There was little useful information in the first 100 ms after onset, due to the hysteresis effect in the visual pathway before the information was processed \citep{kleinschmidt2002neural, li2023hybrid, sayal2020identification}.
-The Original dataset research focused on the peaks at 110 ms \citep{gifford2022large}.
-Besides, the signal after 600 ms brought a negative effect, probably due to the noise from other stimuli and other cognitive processing, emerging a response increasing on the frontal lobe as in Fig.~\ref{fig:2}(A).
+These findings suggest that the initial 100 ms following stimulus onset contained limited information, possibly due to the hysteresis effect in the visual pathway \citep{sayal2020identification}.
+Besides, the signal after 600 ms brought a negative effect, probably due to the noise from other stimuli and cognitive processing, emerging a response increasing on the frontal lobe as in Fig.~\ref{fig:2}(A).